Drug addiction and Mental Illness — Dual Diagnosis

 - Developing a high tolerance and withdrawal symptoms

 - Feeling like you need a drug to be able to function

 Symptoms of a mental health disorder can also include extreme mood changes, problems concentrating, avoiding friends and social activities, and thoughts of suicide.

 What is Dual Diagnosis?

-According to the HelpGuide website, “Drug addiction and mental illness such as depression and anxiety are closely linked, and while some substance abuse can cause prolonged psychotic reactions, one does not directly cause the other.”
+According to the HelpGuide website, “Substance abuse and mental health disorders such as depression and anxiety are closely linked, and while some substance abuse can cause prolonged psychotic reactions, one does not directly cause the other.”

 The website does point out, however, that alcohol and drugs are often used to self-medicate the symptoms of mental health problems.
 Alcohol and drug abuse can also increase the underlying risk for mental disorders, as well as worsen the symptoms of underlying mental health problems.